mrc-ide/packit/docs/auth.md

 `GithubUserLoginService`.

 ### Auth configuration in Packit
-TODO: App config & spring config
+Configuration relevant to auth can be found in both `config.properties` (custom Packit config) and `application.properties` (Spring Booth configuration).
+Development versions of both files can be found in `api/app/src/main/resources`.

+Relevant `config.properties` values:
+- `auth.basic.secret` Secret used to encode and decode JWT tokens
+- `auth.oauth2.redirect.url` The front end API Packit url to redirect to on successful user authentication - this should be of form {Front end base url}/redirect
+- `auth.enableGithubLogin` true if GitHub auth should be enabled for this instance
+- `auth.enableFormLogin` true if Basic auth should be enabled for this instance
+- `auth.expiryDays` Number of days before a JWT token shoul expire
+- `auth.enabled` true if auth is enabled - if false, all data is visible to any user, and no login is required
+- `auth.githubAPIBaseUrl` Base URL for querying GitHub API to verify PAT and check user Org membership - this is unlikely to change!
+- `auth.githubAPIOrgs` Comma separated list of authorized GitHub Organizations - if specified, a user must be a member of one of these in order to log in.
+If not set, any GitHub user can log in.

+Relevant `application.properties` values:
+- `spring.security.oauth2.client.registration.github.client-id`
+- `spring.security.oauth2.client.registration.github.client-secret`

+These specify a Github App (or GitHub OAuth app) to use - users will be required to authorize the app in order to log in.

 ### Local development

-To run Packit locally with GitHub auth, you'll need the client id and client secret of an OAuth app in Github.
+To run Packit locally with GitHub auth, you'll need the client id and client secret of a GitHub App, or GitHub OAuth app.
-You can either set one up yourself associated with your GitHub account (in Settings -> Developer Settings -> OAuth apps), or use the details of an existing test app, which are stored as a in the MRC Vault at `secret/packit/oauth/test`.
+You can either set one up yourself associated with your GitHub account (in Settings -> Developer Settings), or use the details of an existing test app, which are stored in the MRC Vault at `secret/packit/oauth/test`.

-Update `api/app/src/main/resources/application-properties` by setting the values of `spring.security.oauth2.client.registration.github.client-id` and `spring.security.oauth2.client.registration.github.client-secret` to the details of the test app.
+Update `api/app/src/main/resources/application.properties` by setting the values of `spring.security.oauth2.client.registration.github.client-id` and `spring.security.oauth2.client.registration.github.client-secret` to the details of the test app.